symfony/panther/README.md

 $client->takeScreenshot('screen.png'); // Yeah, screenshot!
 ```

+"visible" means that the text is within the current scroll area.
+To check content further down on the page, you can adjust the window size (see below).

 ### Testing Usage

 The `PantherTestCase` class allows you to easily write E2E tests.
 It automatically starts your app using the built-in PHP